-When you're offered a "rate lock" from your lender, it means that you are guaranteed to keep a particular interest rate for a certain number of days while you work on your application process.
-This means your interest rate can't get higher during the application process.
+When you're offered a "rate lock" from your lender, it means that you are guaranteed to get a certain interest rate for a certain number of days for the application process.
+This saves you from getting through your entire application process and discovering at the end that your interest rate has gotten higher.

-There are other ways to get a better rate, besides going with a shorter rate lock period.
-A bigger down payment will result in a better interest rate, since you are starting out with more equity.
-You might choose to pay points to improve your rate over the life of the loan, meaning you pay more initially.
-To a lot of people, this is a good option..
+There are more ways to get a good rate, in addition to choosing a shorter rate lock period.
+A larger down payment will give you a better interest rate, since you'll have a good amount of equity at the start.
+You can pay points to lower your interest rate for the life of the loan, meaning you pay more up front.
+For a lot of people, this is a good option..

 Do you have a question regarding a mortgage program?